SFB 1283, project

 applied mathematics.
 As a

-(PPH) enables a multiscale analysis of directed graphs (digraphs) and
+homology (PPH) enables a multiscale analysis of directed graphs (digraphs)

-unveils the Jahn-Teller effect and distinguishes different catalysts with the
+the Jahn-Teller effect and distinguishes different catalysts with the same

-same conformation in materials science.
-We also propose angle-based
+conformation in materials science.
+We also propose angle-based persistent

-persistent path homology to discriminate spatial isomers in molecular
+path homology to discriminate spatial isomers in molecular science, including

-science, including Cis-Trans structures and chiral molecules.
-Additionally,
+Cis-Trans structures and chiral molecules.
+Additionally, angle-based PPH

 Tuesday 28.06.22 10:00-11:30 Minimal path and